bitagoras/xtype/README.md

 _Footnote Purpose_ | Struct definition
 :---|:---
-_Footnote type_ | Struct
+_Footnote type_ | Struct (array of type "S")
 _Footnote value_ | Sequence that contains a xtype list or dict as a prototype of the struct without any data payload in the elements.
-_Target element_ | Struct or array of struct that is described by the footnote value.
+_Target element_ | Struct (array of type "S") or array of struct that is defined by the footnote element.

 **Explanation:**

-The struct description is a xtype list or dict inside the footnote struct data.
+The struct description is a xtype list or xtype dict inside the footnote type "S" array data.
 The elements of this list or dict have no data payload and consist only of the type identifiers or array lengths.
 When a dict is used for the struct description, the names of each field can be given.

 **Example:**